African American Voices

 Today, Maymont Foundation recognizes the need for an expansion of the comprehensive and the complicated narrative building upon the foundations of the work done more than 20 years ago.
 Through grant-funded community events, experts and the public have voiced interest in “seeing” and “hearing” the individuals that were once rewarded for their invisibility and silence.
 Maymont seeks to feature the known individual employees as prominently as the work spaces where they toiled.
 This new phase of interpretation is titled African American Voices.

-The Dooleys had between 7-10 employees working within Maymont Mansion and dozens working on the grounds.
+The Dooleys employed seven to 10 staff who worked inside their home and dozens of others who tended the grounds.
 Most Maymont staff members were African American from the greater Richmond area, although a handful had migrated from other states.

 Meet some of the men and women who experienced Maymont as a workplace.
 At any given moment, the Dooleys employed seven to ten domestic employees—nearly all African American—to maintain the elegance and order of their home.